stevenjmorgan/SODA501_Project/Network/README.md

 # SoDA-501
 Final Project

-You can find the documents for our final project here.
+You can find the scripts and plots from our network analysis for our final project here.
+This code is written in R.

-Three parts:
-1. Data scraping
-2. Natural language processing
-3. Network visualization